Crybaby Bridge: Egypt Road, Salem

-Wisner Road

-This crybaby bridge is in the area of the melon heads.
-The bridge is on Wisner Road in Chardon Township, Geauga County, Ohio, just north of Kirtland Chardon Rd.
-A large section of the road is permanently closed; the bridge lies just before the south end of the closed section.

 Maryland

 In Weird Maryland: Your Travel Guide to Maryland's Local Legends and Best Kept Secrets, authors Matt Lake, Mark Moran, and Mark Sceurman include three first-person narratives of crybaby bridge experiences in Maryland.
 The locations mentioned are the Governor's Bridge Road bridge, one on Lottsford Vista Road, and a third unspecified but possibly described the Lottsford Vista Road bridge as well.
 The latter narratives make mention of purported Satanic churches near the bridge and the appearance of the Goatman.

 Texas

 De Kalb

 "Crybaby Bridge", or "Spook Bridge", located about 25 miles west of Texarkana, runs across county road 4130, located 4 miles south of De Kalb, Texas.
 Legend says that a mother driving a car plunged into the creek, and the baby drowned in the near-freezing waters.

 Lufkin

 Jack Creek, a stream west of Lufkin, Texas, has for years been known as Cry Baby Creek, supposedly because a woman and a baby died when their auto veered off a wooden bridge and fell into the steep creek.
 Annette Sawyer of Lufkin said visitors who come to the site at night claim they have heard sounds resembling a baby crying.
-One visitor supposedly found the imprint of a baby’s hand on her auto window after returning from the bridge.
+One visitor supposedly found the imprint of a baby's hand on her auto window after returning from the bridge.